On this page

 Corona: all driving licences and code 95 extended

-If you are or have not been able to renew you driver's licence as a result of the corona crisis, you will have more time to extend it.
+If you are or have not been able to renew your driver's licence as a result of the corona crisis, you will have more time to extend it (in Dutch).
 The validity period for all driving licenses, including for all professional drivers and code 95 qualification, has been extended.
-This means that if your licence expires between 1 February through 30 Novemer 2020, the licence will be extended with 9 months.
-Valdity of refresher training for code 95 qualification has also been extended with 9 months.
+Valdity of refresher training for code 95 qualification has also been extended.

 Foreign driving licence